 From the same line as the previously reviewed Trouble Shooters by Judas Priest, here’s a tape-only Quiet Riot compilation.
-Like the Priest tape, Cum On Feel the Noize has nothing older than five years.
+Like the Priest tape, Cum On Feel the Noize has nothing more recent than five years.
 For Quiet Riot, that unfortunately means you’re only hearing songs from two albums!
 (Nothing from the first two which were only released in Japan.)

 The title track (and Slade cover) “Cum On Feel the Noize” goes first, muddy tape hiss and all: this cassette has seen better days!
 It’s an edited version (roughly 3:10), so perhaps something you don’t have in your collection.
 The speedy album track “Run For Cover” then delivers the scalding hot metal.
 Two more big hit singles follow: “Mama Weer All Crazee Now (another Slade cover) and “Metal Health” (sometimes subtitled “Bang Your Head” in case you didn’t know the name).
 These two hits will keep the party flowing, and that’s it for side one.